Reading Time: 4 minutes

 LinkedIn groups

-LinkedIn groups are used extensively by colleges and universities to coordinate alumni communications, fundraising and other activities.
-To see just how broadly adopted they are used in higher ed check out the LinkedIn Groups directory and drill down to your favourite institution to see a detailed listing of all presently operating public Groups.
-Of course there are also many private Groups not listed here so consider the directory as the tip of the iceberg.
+Colleges and universities use LinkedIn groups extensively to coordinate alumni communications, fundraising, and other activities.
+To see just how widely adopted they are in higher ed, check out the LinkedIn Groups directory and drill down to your favorite institution to see a detailed listing of all presently operating public Groups.
+Of course, many private groups are not listed here, so consider the directory the tip of the iceberg.

 LinkedIn groups directory

-Recent changes made by LinkedIn to the rules of how Groups operate and are managed have raised serious debate in online communities about the utility of Groups.
-At its core, the debate centers on changes to administrator’s abilities to approve membership and to moderate posts before they go public.
-These are changes that are also critical to Alumni Group administrators.
+Recent changes made by LinkedIn to the rules of how Groups operate and are managed have raised serious debate in online communities about their utility.
+At its core, the debate centres on changes to administrators’ abilities to approve membership and to moderate posts before they go public, which are also critical to Alumni Group administrators.

-So what exactly are these major changes and implications?
+So, what exactly are these significant changes and implications?

 Linkedin groups invitations

 Private Groups add new members by administrator invitation only.
-And here is the most controversial new element: all content gets posted immediately, but can be removed after the fact by the administrator.
+Here is the most controversial new element: all content is posted immediately but can be removed by the administrator after the fact.

 These changes are built on three main assumptions:

-2. Engagement of members will increase as a response to the immediacy of automatically published posts.
+2. The engagement of members will increase as a response to the immediacy of automatically published posts.

 3. Spam and self-promotion are bad.
-The promo tab has been removed and the ability to self-promote has been structurally limited by these changes.
-Spammy content will apparently be more actively filtered by the increased sensitivity of their content filters.
+The promo tab has been removed, and these changes have structurally limited the ability to self-promote.
+The increased sensitivity of their content filters will more actively filter spammy content.

 Linkedin groups content moderation

-Content related changes include the new capability to add images to conversations as well as mentions of other members using an @membername reference.
+Content-related changes include the new capability to add images to conversations and mentions of other members using an @membername reference.

-How do these changes affect how you operate your Alumni Group?
+How do these changes affect how you operate your LinkedIn Alumni Engagement Group?

 1. Loss of control over who joins your group (if it is maintained as a standard Group).
-Group managers will no longer be able to vet new members against their alumni database.
-Opening up of the Group to members’ first-degree connections and approvals will dilute the integrity of your alumni Group “segment” and their interests.
+Group managers can no longer vet new members against their alumni database.
+Opening up the Group to members’ first-degree connections and approvals will dilute the integrity of your alumni Group “segment” and their interests.

-2. Complete loss of public visibility of your Group if it is a private Group.
-Of course this is the flip side of the first point but even private Groups need a bit of public branding to assert their value to their membership.
+2. If your Group is private, it will completely lose public visibility.
+Of course, this is the flip side of the first point, but even private Groups need a bit of public branding to assert their value to their membership.

-3. The admin of your alumni Group will need to take more time and care monitoring conversations on the Group.
-Disruptive or offensive content can easily get published on the Group and it will stay there until your admin gets to it, and removes it.
-The option of putting all posts from a specific individual into a moderation queue may be available but this assumes pre-knowledge of problematic members.
+3. The admin of your alumni Group will need to spend more time and care monitoring conversations in the Group.
+Disruptive or offensive content can easily be published on the Group, and it will stay there until your admin gets to it and removes it.
+The option of putting all posts from a specific individual into a moderation queue may be available, but this assumes pre-knowledge of problematic members.

 4. If you previously had sub-groups set up, i.e. for local or state-level alumni chapters, they have now been automatically elevated to full Groups.
-If this has happened to your institution, you will need to determine how to reintegrate these individuals from your sub-groups back into your main Group.
+If this happens to your institution, you must determine how to reintegrate these individuals from your sub-groups into your main Group.

 What are your reactions to these new operating conditions for LinkedIn Alumni Groups?
 How will they change how you use Groups in your alumni relations?